ezsystems/commerce-documentation/docs/guide/catalog/catalog_cookbook/exporting_products.md

-# How to export products
+# Exporting products

-Get the products from the catalog provider (maximum 100 products and a depth of 10):
+To export products first get them from the catalog provider (maximum 100 products and a depth of 10):

 ``` php
 $catalogService = $this->getContainer()->get('silver_catalog.data_provider_service');